dmcable/spacexr/README.md

     fields, and mgcv.

-For optimal performance, we recommend at least 4 GB of RAM, and multiple cores may be used for RCTD and RCTDE to speed up runtime.
+For optimal performance, we recommend at least 4 GB of RAM, and multiple cores may be used for RCTD and GLAMDE to speed up runtime.

 Installation time: Less than five minutes, after installing dependent packages.
 RCTD takes up approximately 145 MB of space due to pre-computed data tables that substantially improve performance.

-Runtime: The example datasets provided can be run in less than 5 minutes on a normal desktop computer (both RCTD and RCTDE vignettes).
+Runtime: The example datasets provided can be run in less than 5 minutes on a normal desktop computer (both RCTD and GLAMDE vignettes).
 RCTD runs in approximately 20 minutes on a Slide-seq cerebellum dataset (approximately 3,000 genes and 11,000 pixels) on a laptop computer with 4 cores.
 Using less cores will lead to longer runtime.
-RCTDE (excluding cell type identification step) was found to run in approximately 15 minutes (4 cores) on differential expression between two regions for the Slide-seq cerebellum dataset (approximately 2,776 pixels, 4,812 genes,
+GLAMDE (excluding cell type identification step) was found to run in approximately 15 minutes (4 cores) on differential expression between two regions for the Slide-seq cerebellum dataset (approximately 2,776 pixels, 4,812 genes,